-An investigation is underway into a swing bridge collapse on the Lake Waikaremoana Track, sending four tourists plunging into the water below.
+An investigation is underway into a swing bridge collapse on the Lake Waikaremoana Track, ing four tourists plunging into the water below.

 The German nationals escaped the eight-metre drop with minor cuts and bruises.
 They were at the end of their multi-day tramp along Lake Waikaremoana yesterday afternoon when they reached the Hopuruahine swing bridge, which is near the track's start and finish point.
 A cable broke as the group crossed the bridge.
 "We do regular checks and inspections and these things are unplanned and they do occur," Te Urewera Board chairman Tamati Kruger told RadioLIVE.